Matsumotorise/MD-CV/index.md

 + For development, I use Webstorm, CLion, InteliJ, and PyCharm in my programming.
 These JetBrains products support Vim-emulation, Git integration, and other plugins that keeps the development environment comfortable while retaining IDE generation.

 ## Work and volunteer experience
++ **Undergraduate Reserach Assistant 19-**
+    + Worked with dynamixel servos to model mechanical data of rotary movement.
 + **Pulaski Grow Volunteer 17-18'**
     + Planted towers, cut waterbed roots, unclogged water limes, washed  produce, and constructed/fortified plant beds for a local, non-profit  aquaponics organization
 + **Pulaski Town Engineering Office Internship 16-17'**